openstack/magnum/doc/source/index.rst

 * **Container:** A Docker container

 Two binaries work together to compose the magnum system.
-The first binary (accessed by the python-magnumclient code) is the magnum-api ReST server.
-The ReST server may run as one process or multiple processes.
-When a ReST request is sent to the client API, the request is sent via AMQP to the magnum-conductor process.
-The ReST server is horizontally scalable.
+The first binary (accessed by the python-magnumclient code) is the magnum-api REST server.
+The REST server may run as one process or multiple processes.
+When a REST request is sent to the client API, the request is sent via AMQP to the magnum-conductor process.
+The REST server is horizontally scalable.
 At this time, the conductor is limited to one process, but we intend to add horizontal scalability to the conductor as well.

-The magnum-conductor process runs on a controller machine and connects to a Kubernetes or Docker ReST API endpoint.
-The Kubernetes and Docker ReST API endpoints are managed by the bay object.
+The magnum-conductor process runs on a controller machine and connects to a Kubernetes or Docker REST API endpoint.
+The Kubernetes and Docker REST API endpoints are managed by the bay object.

-When service or pod objects are created, Kubernetes may be directly contacted via the Kubernetes ReST API.
-When container objects are acted upon, the Docker ReST API may be directly contacted.
+When service or pod objects are created, Kubernetes may be directly contacted via the Kubernetes REST API.
+When container objects are acted upon, the Docker REST API may be directly contacted.

 Features
 ========